 We will trigger rollup anytime we receive a statement that meets certain conditions:

 - The statement must be generated by a course launched by Engine.
-This is required, because the statement must be able to pass back a registration id in it that is generated by Engine and passed on the launch url to the content.
+This is required, because the statement must be able to pass back both the actor and the registration id that is generated by Engine and passed on the launch url to the content.

 Note: this registration id is NOT the registration id you normally think of with Engine.
 It is a unique identifier that is created by Engine specifically for xAPI content to use (a UUID).
 For API customers, you can see this identifier using this endpoint.